Pharoh0/easy-fit/docs/plan_creation_process.md

-# EazyFit Coach Plan Creation Process Documentation
+# Easy Fit Coach Plan Creation Process Documentation

 ## Overview

-The EazyFit plan creation system allows coaches to create comprehensive fitness and meal plans for their clients.
+The Easy Fit plan creation system allows coaches to create comprehensive fitness and meal plans for their clients.
 The process is divided into several logical steps with a clean separation between workout and meal template creation.

 ## Architecture